-1. Strong and powerful, black cherries, deep and sophisticated to start with.
-Gradually it got slightly warm flavor on the fruit and tannin started to show more and more dryness.
+1. Strong and powerful with black cherries, deep and sophisticated to start with.
+Gradually it got a slightly warm flavour on the fruit, and tannin started to show more and more dryness.
 It was Lafleur 2003.
 93p.

-2. Even stronger, full of massive fruit and tannin, backward and with very firm finish.
-My guess was Lafleur 2008 but it was Lafleur 2006.
+2. Even stronger, full of massive fruit and tannin, backward, and a substantial finish.
+My guess was Lafleur 2008, but it was Lafleur 2006.
 I remember it being much more approachable from the barrel.
 93p.

 Second flight – Two ringers and Lafleur 1998:

-1. First ringer corked, didn’t even tasted it.
+1. First ringer corked.
+I didn't even taste it.
 It turned out to be Lafleur 1993.

-3. Strong and potent wine with great depth and iron strong structure, riper fruit and riper tannin than in Lafleur 2008.
-Very impressive indeed.
+3. Strong and potent wine with great depth and iron-strong structure, riper fruit and riper tannin than in Lafleur 2008.
+Very impressive 1998 Lafleur indeed.
 95p.

 Third flight – Lafleur 2005 and Lafleur 2009 in random order:

 1. Very dark.
-Incredibly potent, intense and sensual nose of wild cherries, almost essence stuff on nose and palate, velvety all over, extremely powerful, iron fist structure and fantastic balance.
-It feels like this wine is just a pure silk from start to end.
-Mind-boggling wine and no doubt it was 2005.
+An incredibly potent, intense and sensual nose of wild cherries, almost essence stuff on nose and palate, velvety all over, mighty, iron fist structure and fantastic balance.
+It feels like this wine is just pure silk from start to end.
+Mind-boggling wine, and no doubt it was 2005.
 100p.

-2. Different style that in previous wine, slight touch of alcohol on the fruit and the tannin isn’t as silky and fat as in 2005.
-But there was absolutely nothing to complain as this wine had fabulous structure, depth, sweetness, balance and finish.
-97+p.
+2. A different style than in previous wine, a slight touch of alcohol on the fruit, and the tannin isn't as silky and fat as in 2005.
+But there was absolutely nothing to complain about as this wine had fabulous structure, depth, sweetness, balance and finish.
+2009 worth 97+p.

-Michael Stounberg, one of the tasting gang that evening, had gone wild and bought a bottle of DRC’s La Tache 2009 from restaurant wine list.
-He apparently thought we needed to stimulate our taste buds one niveau up for coming star vintages of Lafleur.
-Thanks a lot Michael.
+Michael Stounberg, one member of the tasting gang that evening, had gone wild and bought a bottle of DRC's La Tache 2009 from the restaurant wine list.
+He thought we needed to stimulate our taste buds one step up for coming vintages of Lafleur.
+Thanks a lot, Michael.
 Far too young to taste, hiding an enormous potential behind velour walls of fruit and tannin.
 97p.

 Fourth flight – One ringer and Lafleur 2000 and Lafleur 2001 in random order:

-1. Thick raspberries with blackberries on thenose and palate, very strong structure, incredible richness and length.
-It didn’tseem to me to be Lafleur, so I came with guesses of Petrus together with Michael and I did suggest 2001 vintage of Lafleur’s neighbor.
+1. Thick raspberries with blackberries on the nose and palate, robust structure, incredible richness and length.
+It didn't seem to me to be Lafleur, so I came up with guesses of Petrus together with Michael, and I did suggest the 2001 vintage of Lafleur's neighbour.
 And my guess was correct – the ringer was Petrus 2001.
 98p.

-3. Tons of truffles, thick, fat tannin, unbelievable complexity and richness, wild cherries, blueberries and blackberries in very huge quantities.
+3. Tons of truffles, thick, fat tannin, unbelievable complexity and richness, wild cherries, blueberries and blackberries in huge quantities.
 Older sister/brother of 2005, but as breathtaking.
-Seventh time I tasted it and it’s always been “thunderstruck”.
+It was the seventh time I tasted it, and 2000 has always been "thunderstruck".
 100p.